Alfredo3232/engineering-journal/Other Technologies/Git & Github/Git&Github.md

 7. git commit -a -m “description” - this adds all unstaged changes and commits them
 8. git checkout branchName -  this also switches branches, but has tons of functionality
 9. git switch -c branchName - this creates a new branch provided by the name and switches for you upon creation
-10. When creating a new file on a separate branch and you dont save & commit, that file will follow you on every branch, until you commit it to your branch
+10. When creating a new file on a separate branch and you don't save & commit, that file will follow you on every branch, until you commit it to your branch
     1. However, for files that are changed and in conflict with other branches, and you try to switch branches.
 Git will warn you that the changes that you made will be lost if you don't save & commit
 11. git branch -D branchName - this deletes a branch regardless of its merge status
 12. How to change a branch's name ?